What is matriculate?

 Matriculate is a non-profit organization that strives to help thousands of incredibly talented and high-achieving, low-income high school students who miss the chance to attend some of the top colleges simply because they do not apply.
 This lost opportunity means that these top students may attend colleges where they ultimately pay more and do not receive the support that they deserve, leading to lower grades and graduation rates, as well as more debt.

 This is a problem that Matriculate seeks to solve–but only with the help of our college student Advising Fellows.
-We're at nine colleges and universities and the list is growing!
+We're at eight colleges and universities, and the list is growing!

 How can YOU GET INVOLVED?